jonahwinninghoff/Causal-Analysis-Nursing-Home/README.md

 ## ACTIONABLE INSIGHTS <a id='insights'></a>

 <p align = 'justify'> When the causal relationship is established, each coefficient of exogenous variables is statistically different from zero at 5% using Huber-White (HCO covariance type) robust standard errors.
 The pseudo-R-squared score is 32.54% while the p-value for LLR is below 5%.
-The null hypothesis for LLR is that the fit of the intercept-only model and causal model as equal is rejected.
+The null hypothesis for LLR is that the fit of the intercept-only model and causal model is equal is rejected.
 Every coefficient of exogenous variables is an important contributor to this model except for intercept.
 The p-value for intercept is 0.881.</p>

 ![image](https://user-images.githubusercontent.com/52142917/137193687-e4111f44-9e3d-4820-aefe-a1a469574a6a.png)